-Fortunately, I am here to help!
-The below is a seven-step guide in learning R (for free).
-It’ll have you writing your own scripts and programs within no time.
-Just start at #1 and work your way to coding mastery.
-Good luck!!!
+Although oriented at complete newcomers, it will have you writing your own practical scripts and programs in no time: just start at #1 and work your way to coding mastery!

-- Create a directory for your R learning stuff somewhere on your computer.
+Create a directory for your R learning stuff somewhere on your computer.
 Download this (very) short introduction to R by Paul Torfs and Claudia Bauer and store it in that folder.
 Now read the introduction and follow the steps.
 It will help you install all R software on your own computer and familiarize you with the standard data types.

-- Many standard functions exist in R and after a while you will remember them by heart.
+Many standard functions exist in R and after a while you will remember them by heart.
 For now, it’s good to have a dictionary or references close by hand.
-Download and read the cheat sheets for R Base (Mhairi McNeill) and R Base Functions (Tom Short).
-Because you’ll be writing most of your R scripts in RStudio, it’s also recommended to have an RStudio Cheatsheet as well as an RStudio Keyboard Shortcuts Cheatsheet by hand.
+Download and read the cheat sheets for base R (Mhairi McNeill) and R base functions (Tom Short).
+Because you’ll be writing most of your R scripts in RStudio, it’s also recommended to have an RStudio cheat sheet as well as an RStudio keyboard shortcuts cheat sheet by hand.

-- Now you’re ready to really start learning and we’re going to accelerate via
+Now you’re ready to really start learning and we’re going to accelerate via

-swirl().
+swirl.
 Open up your RStudio and enter the two lines of code below in your console window.

 install.packages('swirl') #download swirl package library(swirl) #load in swirl package

-- OK, you should now be familiar with the basics of R. However, knowledge is crystallized via repetition.
+OK, you should now be familiar with the basics of R. However, knowledge is crystallized via repetition.
 I therefore suggest, you walk through the book YaRrr!
 The Pirate’s Guide to R (Phillips, 2017) starting in chapter 3.
 It’s a fun book and will provide you with more knowledge on how to program custom functions, loops, and some basic statistical modelling techniques – the thing R was actually designed for.

-- By now, you can say you might say you are an adapt R programmer with statistical modelling experience.
+By now, you can say you might say you are an adapt R programmer with statistical modelling experience.
 However, you have been working with base R functions mostly, knowledge of which is a must-have to really understand the language.
 In practice, R programmers rely strongly on developed packages nevertheless.
 A very useful group of packages is commonly referred to as the tidyverse.
-You will be amazed at how much this set of packages simplifies working in R. The next step therefore, is to work through the book R for Data Science (Grolemund & Wickham, 2017).
+You will be amazed at how much this set of packages simplifies working in R. The next step therefore, is to work through the book R for Data Science (Grolemund & Wickham, 2017) (hardcopy here).

-- You are now seven steps and a couple of weeks further.
-You possess a basic knowledge of the R language, know how to write scripts in RStudio, are capable of programming in base R as well as using the advanced functionality of the tidyverse, and you have even made a start with some basic statistical modelling.
-It’s time to set you loose in the wonderful world of the R community.
-If you had not done this earlier, you should get accounts on Stack Overflow and Cross Validated.
-You might also want to subscribe to the R Help Mailing List, R Bloggers, and to my website obviously.
-On Twitter, have a look at #rstats and, on reddit, subscribe to the rstats, rstudio, and statistics threads.
-At this time, I can’t but advise you to return to the R Resources Overview and to continue broadening your R programming skills.
-Pick materials in the area that interests you:
+You are now several steps and a couple of weeks further.
+You possess basic knowledge of the R language, know how to write scripts in RStudio, are capable of programming in base R as well as using the advanced functionality of the tidyverse, and you have even made a start with some basic statistical modelling.

 - If you like visualization, look into the R Graph Gallery with code examples and read this practical introduction to ggplot2 (Healy, 2017) and the Hitchhiker’s Guide to ggplot2 in R (Burchell & Vargas, 2016).